rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 {% endhighlight %}
 </div>

+You can imagine a scenario where more complex query-string support could be built, all using anonymous scopes.

 Feels great, huh?
 It also feels a lot like the [`utility_scopes` gem](http://rubygems.org/gems/utility_scopes) I [released awhile ago](http://ryandaigle.com/articles/2008/8/20/named-scope-it-s-not-just-for-conditions-ya-know) which was my attempt to package up the chainable goodness of named_scope for common query operations.
 Rest-assured, there's a much smoother implementation under the covers here in Rails 3 than just some hacks on top of `named_scope`

 ### Cross-Model Scopes

-Scopes are great for operating solely on the columns of the class's table but can also be used to package cross-model queries (i.e. any SQL that would require a `join`).
+Scopes are great for operating solely on the columns of a singular class's table, but they can also be used to package cross-model queries (i.e. any SQL that would require a `join`).
 Let's add in users (who can author and comment on posts) to the mix and write some scopes on `User` that will fetch only users that have authored published posts as well as users that have commented on a post:

 <div class="code_window">
 <em>Ruby - user.rb</em>